 Cooperative Education Program

-Fashion Merchandising also offers a program combined with a full-time cooperative education program open to those interested in pursuing a career within the diversified retailing and fashion fields.
+Fashion Merchandising also offers a program combined with a full-time cooperative education program open to those interested in pursuing careers within the diversified retailing and fashion fields.
+Co-op students graduate in approximately two and one-half years with one year of professional experience.
 For further information refer to the Fashion Merchandising and Retailing Cooperative Education brochure.